 Systems: Systems cost of revenue consists primarily of material and labor consumed in the production and installation of customer Systems, as well as depreciation expense.
-The design, assembly, and installation of a system includes substantive customer-specified acceptance criteria that allow the customer to accept or reject systems that do not meet the customer's specifications.
-When we cannot objectively determine that acceptance criteria will be met upon contract inception, cost of revenue relating to systems is deferred and expensed at a point in time upon final acceptance from the customer.
-If acceptance can be reasonably certain upon contract inception, systems cost of revenue is expensed as incurred.
+The design, assembly, and installation of a system System includes substantive customer-specified acceptance criteria that allow the customer to accept or reject systems Systems that do not meet the customer's specifications.
+When we cannot objectively determine that acceptance criteria will be met upon contract inception, cost of revenue relating to systems Systems is deferred and expensed at a point in time upon final acceptance from the customer.
+If acceptance criteria can be reasonably certain upon contract inception, systems Systems cost of revenue is expensed as incurred.

-Software maintenance and support: Cost of revenue attributable to software maintenance and support primarily relates to labor cost for our maintenance team providing routine technical support, and maintenance updates and upgrades to our customers.
-Software maintenance and support cost of revenue is expensed as incurred.
+Software maintenance Maintenance and support Support: Cost of revenue attributable to software maintenance Software Maintenance and support Support primarily relates to labor cost for our maintenance team providing routine technical support, and maintenance updates and upgrades to our customers.
+Software maintenance Maintenance and support Support cost of revenue is expensed as incurred.

-Operation services: Operation services cost of revenue consists primarily of labor cost for our operations team who is providing services to our customers to run their System within their distribution center.
-Operation services cost of revenue also includes the cost of spare parts sold to our customers as needed to service their System.
-Operation services cost of revenue is expensed as incurred.
+Operation services Services: Operation services Services cost of revenue consists primarily of labor cost for our operations team who is providing services to our customers to run their System within their distribution center.
+Operation services Services cost of revenue also includes the cost of spare parts sold to our customers as needed to service their System.
+Operation services Services cost of revenue is expensed as incurred.